Earth, Wind & Fire: Gratitude

-While co-producing and arranging EWF's follow-up LP, Williams's debut album, This Is Niecy, Ramsey Lewis's Salongo, and the Emotions' Flowers, their first album on Columbia Records, Charles Stepney died of a heart attack on May 17, 1976, in Chicago at the age of 45.
+Alongside Maurice, Stepney began co-producing EWF's next album and Williams's debut LP, This Is Niecy.
+What's more, Ramsey Lewis's Salongo, and the Emotions' Flowers, their premiere album on Columbia Records.
+Suddenly Stepney died of a heart attack on May 17, 1976, in Chicago at the age of 45.

 Spirit

-With Stepney's death, White went on to produce the band's new LP, Spirit, which was issued in October 1976.
-The album's title paid tribute to Stepney.
+After Stepney's passing, White went on to complete production of the band's new album.
+Eventually entitled Spirit as a tribute to Stepney, this LP was released in October 1976.
 The LP rose to No. 2 on both the Billboard Top Pop Albums and Top Soul Albums charts.
-Craig Werner of Vibe called Spirit "one of the group's defining moments" and "gospel soul for the ages."John Rockwell of The New York Times declared "what is most interesting about Maurice White and his musicians..is their refusal to be locked into any stylistic format."
+Music Week proclaimed "With a more spiritual, ethereal feel than the six albums they had already cut to that point, it really marks a turning point in their career and is crammed with excellent tunes."
+John Abbey of Blues & Soul called Spirit "a mighty, mighty album...(displaying) the power of the nine-piece Earth Wind & Fire conglomeration."
 Spirit was certified US double platinum.

 "Getaway" reached No. 1 on the Billboard Hot Soul Songs chart.
 The song also rose to No. 12 on both the Billboard Hot 100 and Dance Club Play charts.
 "Saturday Nite" reached numbers 4 and 21 on the Billboard Hot Soul Songs and Hot 100 charts, respectively.
 "Saturday Nite" rose to No. 12 on both the Billboard Dance Club Songs and UK Pop Singles charts, respectively.
-"Earth, Wind and Fire" was Grammy nominated for Best Instrumental Composition.
+The track "Earth, Wind and Fire" was Grammy nominated for Best Instrumental Composition.

-During this period, EWF concerts became loaded with pyrotechnics, magic, laser lights, flying pyramids, levitating guitarists and elaborate production tricks that included the entire group ascending in a pyramid and a disappearing act.
-Stage magician Doug Henning appeared on many of their tours with his assistant and eventual successor, David Copperfield.
-George Faison began choreographing the shows.
+At the time EWF concerts became renowned for lots of pyrotechnics, magic, lasers, levitating guitarists and a flying pyramid.
+Magician Doug Henning worked on many of EWF's tours with then assistant and eventual successor, David Copperfield.
+George Faison also began choreographing their stage shows.